 Re-registration of existing families takes place automatically for the upcoming school year.
-Because Master’s has a wait list of new families wishing to enroll at the school, those students not returning to Master’s for the upcoming school year must provide the registrar with written notice of withdrawal before February 15th of the current school year, to avoid being charged the 25% non-refundable portion of the Annual Fee.
+Because Master's has a waitlistof new families wishing to enroll at the school, those students not returning to Master's for the upcoming school year must provide the registrar with written notice of withdrawal before January 15th of the current school year, to avoid being charged the 25% non-refundable portion of the Annual Fee.

 Annual, semester and monthly payment plans are offered for Annual fees.
 Monthly Payments will be made in equal amounts over 12 months commencing June 1, in the form of "Pre-Authorized Payments" (PAP) on the first business day of each month.
 Semester payments are made with post dated cheques.